Senzing/mapper-ofac/README.md

 ```console
 python ofac2json.py -i /<path-to-file>/sdn.xml
 ```
-This will create an ofac-yyyy-mm-dd.json file on the same directory as the sdn.xml file that contains only the individuals and entities in the sdn.xml.
+This will create an ofac-yyyy-mm-dd.json (based on the publish date) file on the same directory as the sdn.xml file that contains only the individuals and entities in the sdn.xml.

 - Use the -o parameter if you want a supply a different output file name or location
 - Use the -a parameter to include the aircraft and vessel OFAC records.

-### Loading Senzing
+### Loading into Senzing

 If you use the G2Loader program to load your data, from the /opt/senzing/g2/python directory ...
 ```console